dortania/OpenCore-Install-Guide/installer-guide/linux-install.md

 ## Making the installer

 This section will target making the necessary partitions in the USB device.
-You can use your favorite program be it `gdisk` `fdisk` `parted` `gparted` or `gnome-disks`.
-This guide will focus on `sgdisk` as it's nice and can change the partition type later on, Ubuntu 18.04, other versions or distros may work)
+You can use your favorite program be it `sgdisk` `gdisk` `fdisk` `parted` `gparted` or `gnome-disks`.
+This guide will focus on `sgdisk` as it's fast and simple, (the distro used here is Ubuntu 18.04, other versions or distros may work)

 Credit to [midi1996](https://github.com/midi1996) for his work on the [Internet Install Guide](https://midi1996.github.io/hackintosh-internet-install-gitbook/) guide which this is based off of.